rspamd/rspamd/support.md

             <a class="btn btn-social btn-primary btn-block" href="https://groups.google.com/forum/#!forum/rspamd"><i class="fa fa-envelope-o"></i> Mailing list</a>
         </div>
         <div class="col-sm-9 col-xs-12">
-            <p>For general and technical questions you can use Rspamd mailing list provided by google groups.</p>
+            <p>You can use the following mailing list hosted at Google groups to ask technical and general questions related to Rspamd.
+Please mention that you need to join the mailing list before posting your questions.</p>
         </div>
     </div>
     <div class="row support-block">